One of the key influencing factors affecting the ventilation market is Specific Fan Power (SFP) figure, specifically a low SFP.

 Within a fan coil system, fans are arranged with a heating or cooling coil and ducting arrangement to provide heating, cooling & ventilation, typically within offices and working areas.
 When new buildings are specified, stringent targets are put into place to ensure all energy consumption is kept to a minimum, ensuring buildings comply with “green targets” and work efficiently.

-A key factor within the fan coil unit is the fan-motor combination.
-Energy efficient fans are invaluable in helping to provide the best efficiency so the SFP figure is the measure used for comparison.
+A key factor is the fan-motor combination.
+Energy efficient fans are invaluable in helping to provide the best efficiency, so the SFP figure is the measure used for comparison.
 More often than not utilising a low slippage high efficiency EC motor and drive combination is the key to achieving the highest efficiency.

-Typically fan coil units use between two and five fans to allow each fan to be run at lower speeds which has several benefits:
+Typically, ventilation units such as fan coil units or heat recover units use between two and five fans to allow each fan to be run at lower speeds which has several benefits:

 The efficiency of the unit can only be maintained if fans are all running together at their desired operating points.
 When a fan fails the other fans must then speed up to pick up the duty.
 With this in mind we can appreciate the importance of monitoring fan units for fan failures.
 The Ecofit M41-A5 from Axair has on board failure monitoring, this benefit is an add on for other manufacturers making the unit a cost effective and effective choice when installing this type of application.